egorairo/ShelfSense/README.md

 Imagine you run a small store.
 You already know what people bought last week — it's in your sales sheet.
 But what if there's cool stuff people would love, but you've never stocked it?

-That's where TasteGap Scout helps.
+That's where ShelfSense helps.
 It's like a magic scout telling you what's missing on your shelf.

 ## How It Works